-An Outcome Measure is a qualitative or quantitative measurement of outcome,1 generally in response to a rehabilitation intervention in the context of physiatry,2 and will be referred to as Rehabilitation Measure of Outcome (RMO) in this article.
+An Outcome Measure is a qualitative or quantitative measurement of outcome,1 for rehabilitation interventions,2 and are referred to as Rehabilitation Measure of Outcome (RMO) in this article.

 This FIM® is a great example of a RMO’s application for assessing performance outcomes to calculate reimbursement.
 The UDSMR program evaluation model (PEM) was designed to address the pay-for-performance Medicare reimbursement model in 2006.
 Of the 5 measures for IRF facilities compared nationwide, three are FIM® based, namely Discharge FIM®, FIM gain = FIM® (discharge-admission), and FIM efficiency = FIM® gain/length of stay, Community discharge rate, and Acute Care transfer rate being the other two.

-- Strength: While Hand Held Dynamometry can be used as the biomechanical measure, much more ubiquitous metrics include the bedside Manual Muscle Test, as well as population specific measures such as the International Standards for Neurological Classification of Spinal Cord Injury (SCI) – ASIA Impairment Scale).5
+- Strength: While Hand-Held Dynamometry can be used for biomechanical quantification, much more ubiquitous metrics include the qualitative bedside Manual Muscle Test, as well as population specific measures such as the International Standards for Neurological Classification of Spinal Cord Injury (SCI) – ASIA Impairment Scale).5

 - Spasticity/Spasms: Bedside measures of spasticity and spasms include the (Modified) Ashworth Spasticity Scale and the Penn Spasm Frequency Scale, respectively.5